tbrk/otlmarks/README.md

 The `.otl` file can be synchronized between machines using git to track history and resolve conflicts.
-This avoids both cross browser data loss due to poor synchronization protocols and also sharing your private information with a third party (other than Google if you needed `chromeotl`...).
+This avoids both cross browser data loss due to poor synchronization protocols and also sharing your private information with a second party (other than Google if you already needed `chromeotl`...).

 TODO
 ----